 This database contains several tables.
 The ERD for hmetal (Figure 1) shows the logical structure of the database and it's entities (each entity is implemented as a database table) and relationships between these tables and tables in other databases.
 This schema is valid regardless of the database system chosen, and it can remain correct even if the Database Management System (DBMS) is changed.
 Each table represents an object, event, or concept in the real world that is selected to be represented in the database.
 Each attribute of a table is a defining property or quality of the table.
 All of the table's attributes are shown in the ERD.
-The underlined attributes represent the table's primary key2.
+The underlined attributes represent the table's primary key.
+The ERD's in this document show attributes within the tables with generic data-types.

 Note that Figure 1 shows the main tables only.
-Note that most tables contain foreign keys3.
+Note that most tables contain foreign keys.
 These foreign keys define the relationships between the tables in hmetal.

 The hmetal database is implemented as a relational database; i.e., each table is a special case of the mathematical construct known as a relation and hence elementary relation theory is used to deal with the data within tables and the relationships between them.
-There are three types of relationships possible between tables, but only one exists in hmetal: one-to-many4.
-These relationships can be seen in ERDs by connecting a single line (indicating 'many') from the child table; e.g., fish_samples, to the parent table; e.g., sites, with an arrowhead (indicating 'one') pointing to the parent.
+There are three types of relationships possible between tables, but only one exists in hmetal: one-to-many.
+These relationships can be seen in ERDs by connecting a single line (indicating 'many') from the child table; e.g., fish\samples, to the parent table; e.g., sites, with an arrowhead (indicating 'one') pointing to the parent.
 Note that the word 'many' applies to the possible number of records in one table that one record in another table is associated with.
 For a given instance, there might be zero, one, two, or more associated records, but if it is ever possible to have more than one, we use the word 'many' to describe the association.

 Every relationship has a mandatory or optional aspect to it.
 If a relationship is mandatory, then it has to occur at least once, while an optional relationship might not occur at all.
-For example, in Figure 1, consider that relationship between the table sites and it's child table fish_samples.
-The symbol "O" by the child fish_samples means that a catch site can have zero or many sample records, while the bar by the parent sites means that for every sample there must be a matching catch site record.
+For example, in Figure 1, consider that relationship between the table sites and it's child table fish\samples.
+The symbol "O" by the child fish\samples means that a catch site can have zero or many sample records, while the bar by the parent sites means that for every sample there must be a matching catch site record.

-These links are enforced by referential constraints5.
+These links are enforced by referential constraints.
 Constraints do not allow orphans to exist in any table; i.e., where a child record exists without a related parent record.
 This may happen when: a parent record is deleted; the parent record is altered so the relationship is lost; or a child record is entered without a parent record

-1 Also known as a database schema.
+&lt;sup>1 Also known as a database schema.

-2 A primary key is an attribute or a combination of attributes that contains an unique value to identify that record.
+&lt;sup>2 A primary key is an attribute or a combination of attributes that contains an unique value to identify that record.

-3 A foreign key is an attribute or a combination of attributes that is a primary key in another table.
+&lt;sup>3 A foreign key is an attribute or a combination of attributes that is a primary key in another table.

-4 A one-to-many relationship is where one record (the parent) in a table relates to one or many records (the child) in another table; e.g., one site in sites can have many fish samples in fish_samples but one fish sample can only come from one catch site.
+&lt;sup>4 A one-to-many relationship is where one record (the parent) in a table relates to one or many records (the child) in another table; e.g., one site in sites can have many fish samples in fish\samples but one fish sample can only come from one catch site.

-5 Also known as integrity checks.
+&lt;sup>5 Also known as integrity checks.